matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 │
 {% endhighlight %}

 All settings are contained in the `_config.yml` file.
+To use this tool out of the box, you only need to adjust the `pattern settings`.

 ---

 ## General Settings

-Standard Jekyll configuration settings, check the [documentation](https://jekyllrb.com/docs/configuration/) for information on how to use this.
+These are standard Jekyll configuration settings, check the [documentation](https://jekyllrb.com/docs/configuration/) for information on how to use this.

 ---